ArunaBisht/sentiment_analysis/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-This is the snapshot of another user interface to kn0w the sentiments for the particular stock before investing.
+1. This is the snapshot of another user interface to knOw the sentiments for the particular stock before investing.

 ![](snapshots/for_which_stock.PNG)

 --------------------------------------------------------------------------------------------------------------------------------------------

+2. This snapshot shows the list of stocks which lie in the particular the range of sentiments.

 ![](snapshots/range_of_Sentiments.PNG)